bouncyball-git/vpncbar-linux/README.md

 1. Tray icon → **Open VpncBar…** → **Add VPN…** (or **Import…** a `.pcf`/`.conf`).
 2. Pick the **Type** — *Cisco IPSec (vpnc)* or *AnyConnect (openconnect)*; for openconnect use **Fetch groups** to fill the group list and auto-detect 2FA.
-3. **Click a profile row** to connect; click again to disconnect.
-The row shows a ✓ and a live elapsed timer while up.
+3. Click a profile's **lightning button** to connect; while up it shows a slashed bolt — click again to disconnect.
+The row shows a ✓ and a live elapsed timer.
 4. The **edit** (pencil) button opens the editor (Credentials / Options / Info / Debug + a Connect/Disconnect button).
 The trash button removes the profile.
 5. Left-clicking the tray icon opens the window; the tray menu does quick